David-Manniche/TheMarket/readme.txt

-    => 036640 - while linking product with tax category> some of them having long text and not wrapping => 045126 - Some items not available for pickup layout and functionality => 036637 - when combined tax (GST) is used then in email and order detail page> getting tax(0)
+    => 036640 - while linking product with tax category> some of them having long text and not wrapping => 045126 - Some items not available for pickup layout and functionality => 036637 - when combined tax (GST) is used then in email and order detail page> getting tax(0) => 044750 - hide the cancel button from customer orders in admin as it's creating confusion on front end
 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.